 An examination of the effects that our thoughts, experiences, and expectations have on our social behavior.
-The course provides an in-depth study of the cognitive factors that combine to distort our perceptions of others and ourselves and create our own unique, although biased, view of the world.
-Lecture.
-Prerequisites: LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines; WRIT 113, First-Year Academic Writing, or WRIT 212, Rhetoric and Design; COMM 120, Public Speaking; and PSYC 200, Introduction to Psychology.
+The course provides an in-depth study of these cognitive factors that combine to distort our perceptions of others and ourselves and create our unique, although biased, view of the world.